-The boot, at 297 litres in the 90, isn’t very big for a car of this type.
-It’s better in the 110, unless you use the rear-most seats.
+The boot, at 297 litres in the 90, is competitive.
 You can fold the rear seats down should you need to carry larger items.
 The boot is accessed through a side-opening door, which can prove to be problematic in certain situations if you park too close to an object located behind the Defender.

 There are loads of storage spaces around the cabin, with big door pockets and a massive cubby hole between the front seats.